apache/spark/docs/running-on-yarn.md

 The shuffle service will, by default, take all of its configurations from the Hadoop Configuration used by the NodeManager (e.g. `yarn-site.xml`).
-However, it is also possible to configure the shuffle service independently using a file named `spark-shuffle-site.xml` which should be placed onto the classpath of the NodeManager.
+However, it is also possible to configure the shuffle service independently using a file named `spark-shuffle-site.xml` which should be placed onto the classpath of the shuffle service (which is, by default, shared with the classpath of the NodeManager).
 The shuffle service will treat this as a standard Hadoop Configuration resource and overlay it on top of the NodeManager's configuration.

 # Launching your application with Apache Oozie